techidaily/site-win11-tips/source/_posts/eliminating-network-errors-a-guide-for-windows-11-users.md

 6. Click on**Uninstall** .
 7. When you reboot your PC, Windows will automatically reinstall the driver.

- If this method didn't work, there are[other ways to uninstall drivers in Windows 11](https://www.makeuseof.com/windows-11-uninstall-drivers/) .
+ If this method didn't work, there are [other ways to uninstall drivers in Windows 11](https://www.makeuseof.com/windows-11-uninstall-drivers/) .

 ## 3\.
 Check for Windows Updates